jules2689/trudeau/docs/2020-04-19/q_a.md

 **Reporter**:

-Good morning, in Austria for example, they have a plan to get businesses re-opened and doing it in a two-week process.
+Good morning, in Austria, for example, they have a plan to get businesses re-opened and doing it in a two-week process.
 They open a small business, monitor for two weeks, if the cases don't go up, they continue with hotels, restaurants, etc.
 Provinces here in Canada have plans that they're announcing on how they're going to do that.
 I'm wondering what the coordination is between your government and the provinces.